bengland2/gluster-profile-analysis/README.md

 The profiling tools consist of a collection and extraction script.
 Typically you run the collection script to collect the profile data on a Gluster client or server, and then copy the file to your local system to run the extraction tool, which is just a python text processing script and should run anywhere.

-To install, after cloning this repo, get the javascript for the graphs from the [pbench repo](https://github.com/distributed-system-analysis/pbench) and run something like [this script](https://github.com/distributed-system-analysis/pbench/blob/master/web-server/deploy.example.bash).

-It contains a tarball containing some javascript libraries that are used by the HTML file above and provide common code to read CSV files and produce graphs using the nvd3 library.
+To install, after cloning this repo, install the pbench-web-server RPM, which contains some javascript libraries that are used by the HTML file above and provide common code to read CSV files and produce graphs using the nvd3 library.
 This code comes from the pbench project at:

 https://github.com/distributed-system-analysis/pbench

 These tools produce a subdirectory containing java-script graphs that can be viewed with a web browser, as well as .csv-format files that can be loaded into a spreadsheet, for example.
-BTW, not everything works: e.g. the "Save as Image" button does not.
-Note also that the layout is crucial: the CSV subdirectory contains a symlink "static", which points to the "static" subdirectory in the main directory (which is where the javascript tarball was unpacked).
-If you change that structure, then the javascript files may not be found - you then will see no graphs.
+The CSV subdirectory contains a symlink "static", which points to the "static" subdirectory deployed by the pbench-web-server RPM.
+After you install the pbench-web-server RPM, you can just create a softlink to the javascript, like this:

+    # yum install pbench-web-server
+    # ln -sv static /var/www/html/static

 # server-side profiling